zchee/golang-wiki/gopls.md

 Applying the array of deltas received in reverse order achieves the desired result that holds with the spec.

+#### RPC response errors

+https://go-review.googlesource.com/c/tools/+/170958 and related discussions are looking to help shape what it means for a server method to return an error. i.e.

+* Under what conditions would the `Format` method return an error?
+* On a syntax error, or just for low-level LSP/transport issues?
+* What should editors do in response to such errors?

+This answer is therefore a WIP.

 ## Additional Information

 Questions can be directed toward [@stamblerre](https://github.com/stamblerre) or [@ianthehat](https://github.com/ianthehat).
 For consistent updates on the development progress of gopls, see the notes from the golang-tools meetings (https://github.com/golang/go/wiki/golang-tools).